JMantello/Calendar-Web-App/README.md

 # Calendar-Web-App
-Version 2 of my Capstone Project, based off of scheduling applications like Calendly and Hubspot.
+Version 2 of my Capstone Project, based on scheduling applications like Calendly and Hubspot.

 "A calendar-like management system for scheduling and maintaining appointments with multiple clients.
 Specify your availability and others will be able to book appointments within those times."